lorenzo-rovigatti/cahn-hilliard/README.md

     * `print_last_every`: the (linear) frequency with which the configuration is printed to `last_*` files.
 Note that this option is mandatory when the "log" printing strategy is specified.
 * `[seed = time(NULL)]`: the seed used to initialise the random number generator.
 * `free_energy`: the free energy model to be used (see [below](#free-energy-models) for a list of models).
+* `N`: the linear size of the simulation grid.
+In 1D system this is the number of bins, whereas in 2D the number of bins is `N` squared.
+* `k`: the coefficient linked to the free energy penalty that comes with the creation of an interface between two phases in the Cahn-Hilliard equation.
+* `dt`: the integration time step.
+* `dx`: the linear size of the bins, in nanometers.
+* `[distance_scaling_factor = 1]`: a numerical factor used internally to rescale all lengths.
+Depending on the free energy model and on the parameters chosen, changing this value may increase the numerical stability of the simulation.
+For instance, in DNA nanostar systems setting it to 10 brings densities and other numerical constants rather close to 1, which helps the numerical stability, especially on GPUs.
+* `[integrator = "euler"]`: the algorithm that will be used to integrate the Cahn-Hilliard equation in time (see [below](#integrators) for a list of integrators).
+* `[use_CUDA = false]`: if `true`, the simulation will be run on the GPU.
+* `load_from`: the filename of the initial configuration.
+See [below](#initial-configuration) for details.
+* `initial_density`: used only if `load_from` is not specified, this is the average density of the initial configuration, which will be generated randomly.
+This should be either a single value, or an array with as many entries as the number of species to be simulated, which is controlled by the free energy model chosen.
+The way the random configuration is generated is controlled by the `initial_A` and `initial_N_peaks` options (see [below](#initial-configuration) for details).

+## Initial configuration

+To be written

+## Integrators

+To be written

 ## Free energy models